-Microbes in the gut help determine risk of tumorsNovember 5th, 2013 in Cancer /
+Microbes in the gut help determine risk of tumorsNovember 5, 2013 in Medicine & Health / Cancer

 Transferring the gut microbes from a mouse with colon tumors to germ-free mice makes those mice prone to getting tumors as well, according to the results of a study published in mBio, the online open-access journal of the American Society for Microbiology.
 The work has implications for human health because it indicates the risk of colorectal cancer may well have a microbial component.